sukanzubair/TwitterSimulator/README.md

 Launch the TwitterSimulator.exe file.
 This application will look for the configuration settingsin the file app.config in the location .\src\TwitterSimulator\app.config.
 When the solutuion is built the file will be renamed to TwitterSimulator.exe.config and placed alongside the binaries.
-Pleasebe sure to copy this to the deployment location and update if required.
+Please be sure to copy this to the deployment location and update if required.

 ## Built With